 The T-368 isn't an AM Broadcast Transmitter - Audio frequency response is controlled by internal hi-pass and lo-pass filters within the Speech Amplifier section (separate chassis mounted on the Modulator Deck) and limits the low end response to around 300hz (1.0db down) and rolls-off the upper end at 3500hz (1.0db down.)
 The PA load is around 7000pf and that does limit the higher audio frequencies from the modulator.
 Most T-368's will roll of the high end of the audio at 3db or 4db down at 3500hz rather than the 1db limiting of the low pass filter in the Speech Amplifier.
 There is also an adjustable Clipper circuit in the Speech Amplifier that limits modulation "peaks" and can provide some increase in average modulation levels (at the expense of audio quality when adjusted to high levels of clipping.)

 Extensive modifications to the audio chain aren't necessary for excellent "ham-quality" AM.
 Most hams disconnect the carbon mike bias wire and insulate its end.
-Then the mike input wire is moved to the opposite end of the coupling capacitor.
+Then the mike input wire is moved to the opposite end of the coupling capacitor and soldered.
 That's all that's necessary to use a dynamic or crystal mike at the CARBON MICROPHONE connector.
 On later T-368 transmitters, the crystal or dynamic mike can be impedance matched and then run into the 600 OHM LINE connector at the rear of the transmitter.
 T-368 transmitter shouldn't be extensively modified from its basic design as a military "communication" transmitter.
 Modifications installed to make the T-368 sound like an AM Broadcast transmitter will defeat the original design intent and go against the whole idea of collecting, restoring and operating vintage military radio transmitters in the first place.

 MWOs - Military Work Orders - MWOs are modifications installed by the military when various types of equipment went in for repair.
 Many of the MWOs were updates from the original contactor or design company while others were strictly military in origin.
 Many MWOs will upgrade older contract equipment to a later contact version.
 The T-368 Basic SN:29 shown to the right has had several MWOs installed.
 One was a newer Speech Amplifier module installed.
 There is a PTT mod.
 Level "F" version dual plate chokes in the RF deck were installed.
 The Plate Meter mounting is insulated as per later versions.
 The EXCITER PLATE POWER switch nomenclature is stenciled which was probably either a depot repair or an MWO.
 The Exciter has been replaced in the past (paint doesn't match.)
 I do have what may be the original Exciter for this T-368 (paint does match) but it was "hamster" modified with non-original and unnecessary controls (drilled holes.)
 The cabinet was repainted while in the depot as the antenna nomenclature is stenciled.